cycloptux/GiselleBot-Documentation/docs/source/modules/scheduler.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
 Lists all schedulers that the user created within the server.
 Administrators will be able to see all schedulers created by anyone within the current server.

+It may take up to a few seconds before a newly added scheduler appears in the list.

 Examples
 ^^^^^^^^